glebbash/typed-http-decorators/README.md

 export class ResourceController {
   @Method.Get('resource/:resourceId', {
     permissions: ['resource.get'],
+    // !!!
+Do not forget to use `as const`, otherwise TypeScript reports type errors
     responses: [Ok.Type(ResourceDto), NotFound.Type(NotFoundDto)] as const,
   })
   // You can remove return type annotation and still have type safety